terminus-plugin-project/terminus-backup-all-plugin/README.md

 ## Configuration:

-If you wish to automate backups, see the core `terminus backup` command.
+If you wish to automate backups, see the core `terminus backup:automatic` command.

 ## Help:
 Run `terminus help ball:[create|get|list]` for help.